henrik/fixme/README.md

 If `Rails.environment` (Ruby on Rails) or `ENV["RACK_ENV"]` (e.g. Sinatra) is present, it will only ever raise in the `"test"` and `"development"` environments.
 That is, the production app will never raise these exceptions.

+If you don't want your CI server to raise, make it set the environment variable `DO_NOT_RAISE_FIXMES`.
+I like having CI raise them, though.

-Protip: make sure it's clear from the exception or from a separate comment just what should be done – sometimes not even the person who wrote the quickfix will remember what part you're meant to fix.
+Protip: make sure it's clear from the exception or from a separate comment just what should be done – sometimes not even the person who wrote the quickfix will remember what you're meant to change.

 This library is an extraction of a helper (originally called `wip_raise`) we tried and liked at [Barsoom](http://barsoom.se).